Appeal after catalytic converter thefts

 Main article content

-Officers are appealing for information after a series of catalytic converter thefts.
+Police are continuing to appeal for information after a series of catalytic converter thefts in south Staffordshire.

 Officers were called shortly after midnight on Thursday (11 March) to Richmond Drive in Perton following reports of suspicious activity.

 The owner of a black Honda CRV approached three offenders, who were carrying drills, outside their address after spotting them working to take the catalytic converter.